Color names

 #B38B6D

-The web color Powder blue is a light bluish green.
-The first recorded use of powder blue as a color name in English was in 1774.
+Windsor tan is a color that was first recorded as a color name in English in 1925.

 Variation of acid green mentioned on Wikipedia.
 Acid green is a shade of yellow-green.
 Sources differ as to the exact color.